-Discussion: How can the "Main Street of Brooklyn" better connect brownstone neighborhoods to the Brooklyn waterfront?
+Discussion: How can Atlantic Avenue, the "Main Street of Brooklyn" better connect brownstone neighborhoods and create a gateway to the Brooklyn waterfront?

-Even though Atlantic Avenue is the "Main Street of Brooklyn," it is one of the most pedestrian-hostile avenues in New York City.
-The section from Smith Street to Brooklyn Bridge Park is made dangerous by heavy traffic activity there and acts up a kind of wall that divides rather than links historic neighborhoods.
-With the city's priority of moving through-traffic on Atlantic Avenue above supporting the social or commercial life of the space, Atlantic Avenue has become even more traffic-infested and dangerous in recent years.
+Even though Atlantic Avenue is the "Main Street of Brooklyn," it is one of the most hostile-to-pedestrians avenues in New York City.
+The section from Smith Street to Brooklyn Bridge Park is made dangerous by heavy traffic activity and acts as a kind of wall that divides rather than links historic neighborhoods and residents to natural assets.
+With the city's priority of moving through-traffic on Atlantic Avenue above supporting the social or commercial life of the space, the street has become more traffic-infested and dangerous in recent years with people even being tragically killed along the street.

-While the recent installation of mid-block crosswalks has helped, more is needed to create intersections that are gateways to the neighborhood, with narrowed roadways, safe crossings, and lively corners.
-Sidewalks also have huge untapped potential to become the arteries of Brooklyn's community life and lively routes guiding people to its main assets such as the waterfront.
+While the recent installation of mid-block crosswalks has helped improve it, much more is needed to create intersections and sidewalks that are treasured assets to the neighborhood, with narrowed roadways, wide friendly sidewalks, safe crossings, and lively intersections/corners.
+The sidewalks on this important street have huge untapped potential to become the arteries of Brooklyn's community life and lively routes guiding people to its main assets such as the waterfront.
 Here's how.

-Building off of the street dining constructed during the COVID-19 pandemic, we propose permanently making a "double-loaded" sidewalks on the north side of Atlantic Avenue (and some South side sections), to support the growth of a Restaurant local retail Row.
+Building off of the street dining constructed during the COVID-19 pandemic, we propose permanently making "double-loaded" sidewalks on the north side of Atlantic Avenue (and some south side sections), to support the growth of a restaurant and retail corridor.

 Sidewalks in this area should be widened, some parking eliminated, and vehicle travel lanes narrowed.
 This would reduce the amount of space dedicated to car uses and increase the amount of space dedicated to uses that enhance community, commercial, and social life.
-These changes would turn the street into a "boulevard" that would lead up to a gateway to Brooklyn Bridge Park and the Brooklyn Maritime District waterfront.
+These changes would turn the street into a boulevard that would lead up to Brooklyn Bridge Park and the Brooklyn Maritime District waterfront.
+At the entrance to these great assets, a gateway could be created to indicate the transition.

 Atlantic Avenue before Covid-19 (January 2020)